ohduran/flying-times/_posts/2018-12-24-politics-and-the-english-language.md

 ---
 layout: post
-title:  "Politics and the English Language, by George Orwell"
+title:  "Politics and the English Language"
-author: alvaro
+author: George Orwell
 categories: [booknotes]
 tags: [language]
 permalink: /politics-and-the-english-language
 image: https://images-eu.ssl-images-amazon.com/images/I/418Xj79ENkL.jpg
 description: "How we speak affects how we think; and politics is full of bad speaking, which clouds our minds and how we vote."
+hero: false
+in-the-news-left: false
-featured: false
+in-the-news-right: false
-hidden: false
+in-the-news-below: false
 rating: 3
 ---